redstone99/hass-alert2/README.md

 Alert2 supports reloading configuration via the UI.
 Go to "Developer Tools" -> "YAML" and click on "Alert2".
 That will reload the YAML config as well as all UI-created alerts.

+If you ever need to know, Alert2 stores the UI state, including entities defined, in your configuration directory in a JSON file called `.storage/alert2.storage`.

 ![Alert2 overview card](resources/overview.png)
 ![Alert2 management card](resources/manager.png)